Gopal079565/C_programming/Readme.md

 ## Target Audience
 This course is ideal for:
 - Beginners who want to learn C programming from scratch.
-- B.Tech CS students looking to strengthen their programming basics.
+- students looking to strengthen their programming basics.
-- Anyone interested in competitive programming or technical interviews.

 ---